Slovak Catholic Eparchy of Košice

 The Eparchy of Košice is an eparchy (diocese) of the Slovak Greek Catholic Church that is situated in south-eastern Slovakia.
-It's episcopal seat is the Cathedral of the Nativity of the Mother of God in the city of Košice.
+Its episcopal seat is the Cathedral of the Nativity of the Mother of God in the city of Košice.
 The eparchy is a suffragan of the metropolitan Archeparchy of Prešov.
 As an Eastern Catholic church, it uses the Byzantine Rite in the Slovak, Hungarian and Church Slavonic languages.